 While students are encouraged to engage in independent work with University faculty, the Gallatin program is designed for a careful balance between independent and classroom experience.
 Students therefore may register for no more than 8 credits per semester in any combination of independent study and/or tutorial.

 Procedure for Undergraduate Students

-- Each member of the tutorial must submit the completed proposal to Kathe Ann Joseph in Gallatin’s Student Services office (1 Washington Place, 8th floor) for review and final approval of the Curriculum Committee by the semester deadline. ** At least two proposals must be submitted in order for the tutorial to be reviewed and considered for approval.
+- Each member of the tutorial must submit the completed proposal to Kathe Ann Joseph in Gallatin’s Student Services office (1 Washington Place, 8th floor) for review and final approval of the Faculty Committee on Individualized Studies by the semester deadline. ** At least two proposals must be submitted in order for the tutorial to be reviewed and considered for approval.

 - Fall Submission Deadline (undergraduate): May 1st